 What is the Straw Man Proposal?

 The origin of the term straw man is unclear.
 It is often used in a rhetorical sense, and refers to a human figure made of straw, such as a military training doll or scarecrow.
 Such straw men are easy to pull apart, destroy, and rebuild.
-This is also the underlying idea of the Straw Man Proposal; it concerns a proposal for potential improvement, with room for additional innovations and/or adjustments.
+This is also the underlying idea of this problem solving method; it concerns a proposal for potential improvement, with room for additional innovations and/or adjustments.

 The Straw Man Proposal can be effectively applied to different problems.
 For example, it can be used to halt falling revenues, discover potential causes, and make suggestions for improvement.
 In such a situation, the following steps should be followed: